Chapter 13.32

 13.32.010 Purpose of provisions.

-It is the purpose of this chapter to further the public interest and community welfare by submission of short subdivisions as defined in Section 13.32.020 of this chapter, to the Town for review and decision by the Planning Commission.
-Such short subdivisions may be expeditiously processed in a manner which will render the result fundamentally consistent with the purpose of the review and approval procedure for short subdivision applications consistent with the requirements of RCW Chapter 58.17.
-This chapter should be liberally construed to achieve this purpose.
-Provisions of RCW Chapter 58.17, as now or hereafter amended, are incorporated by reference.
+It is the purpose of this chapter to further the public interest and community welfare by submission of short subdivisions, as defined in Section 13.32.020, to the Town for review and decision by the Planning Commission.
+Such short subdivisions shall be expeditiously processed consistent with the requirements of Chapter 58.17 RCW.
+This chapter shall be liberally construed to achieve this purpose.
+Provisions of Chapter 58.17 RCW, as now or hereafter amended, are incorporated by reference.
 The approval of a short subdivision by the Town does not indicate that the parcels are either buildable or provided with utilities.
 It is the responsibility of the buyer to investigate any proposed methods of serving the parcels with utilities and access.
 (Ord.
+09-513 § 1 (Exh.
+A (part)), 2009: Ord.
 01-412 § 1 (Exh.
 1 (part)), 2001: Ord.
 204 § 1, 1987)

 13.32.020 Definitions.